-Contact the Atlanta personal injury attorneys at Hasner Law for immediate legal assistance.
+Contact the Atlanta medical malpractice lawyers at Hasner Law for immediate legal assistance.
 We can help you fight to maximize your financial recovery.

-Our Atlanta law firm offers a free consultation, so call to schedule yours today.
+Our law firm offers a free consultation, so call to schedule yours today.

 About Medical Malpractice Claims